Sightseeing in Stockholm

 Gröna Lund

-The historic amusement park Gröna Lund is a lively center filled with roller coasters, haunted houses, games and summer concerts with world-class musical performances.
+The historic amusement park Gröna Lund is a lively center filled with roller coasters, haunted houses, games, and summer concerts with world-class musical performances.

 Lilla Allmänna Gränd 9, Djurgården